 We’ve put together a list of best GNOME Shell extensions currently available as recommended by your fellow omg! ubuntu! readers.

 During June 2016 we asked you all to nominate your favourite GNOME extensions and, awesome folks that you are, you did exactly that!

-Having sifted through the hundreds of GNOME extensions you sent in I’ve compiled this: a list of the best GNOME extensions for use on Ubuntu 18.04 LTS, 19.10 and later.
+Having sifted through the hundreds of GNOME extensions you sent in I’ve compiled this: a list of the best GNOME extensions for use on Ubuntu 18.04 LTS or later.

 The Best GNOME Extensions

 1. Dash to Dock

 Dash to Dock takes the GNOME Dash — the ‘favourites bar’ that appears on the left-hand side of the screen in the Activities overlay — and transforms it into a desktop dock.

 And just like Plank, Docky or AWN you can add app launchers to Dash to Dock, rearrange them, and use them to minimise, restore and switch between app windows.